 We believe the existence of credit balances on Medicare-related accounts (i.e., accounts on which Medicare Part A or B has made a payment) would constitute “credible information of a potential overpayment,” triggering the requirement of a good faith and timely investigation.

-As healthcare organizations continue to experience increased scrutiny and fines for failing to identify and refund governmental payor-related overpayments, well-defined and efficient practices and processes become increasingly important.
+As healthcare organisations continue to experience increased scrutiny and fines for failing to identify and refund governmental payor-related overpayments, well-defined and efficient practices and processes become increasingly important.
 There are multiple steps that should be taken to ensure you are being proactive in handling credit balances and potential overpayments.
-We recommend robust credit balance resolution and overpayment refunding processes for Medicare providers and suppliers that kick the tires on your organization’s processes:
+We recommend robust credit balance resolution and overpayment refunding processes for Medicare providers and suppliers that kick the tires on your organisation’s processes: